|Major Groups > Chanterelles and Trumpets > Cantharellus minor|

 by Michael Kuo

-Other than size, there isn't much separating this mushroom from Cantharellus cibarius--and, to complicate things, miniature forms of Cantharellus cibarius can be found with some regularity, if my own experience is indicative.
-However, Cantharellus minor usually grows in moss and is not only much smaller than the average chanterelle, but has more slender proportions, even when compared to miniature Cantharellus cibarius specimens.
-The hollowing stem of Cantharellus minor is very slender, and usually tapers to the base--and the cap is insubstantial rather than fleshy.
-The cap does not, however, usually develop a central perforation and become deeply vase-shaped, like the caps in Craterellus.
+Other than size, there isn't much separating this mushroom from species in the Cantharellus cibarius group--and, to complicate things, miniature forms of cibarius-like species can be found with some regularity, if my own experience is indicative.
+However, Cantharellus minor usually grows in moss and is not only much smaller than the average chanterelle, but has more slender proportions.
+The hollowing stem of Cantharellus minor is very slender, and much longer than the width of the cap--and the cap is insubstantial rather than fleshy.
+The cap does not, however, usually develop a central perforation and become deeply vase-shaped, like the caps of Craterellus ignicolor.

-Cap: 0.5-3 cm wide; convex becoming shallowly vase-shaped with an arched and wavy margin; not developing a central perforation; egg-yolk yellow to orange-yellow; bald and often somewhat waxy.
+Cap: 5-20 mm across; broadly convex when young, becoming planoconvex or shallowly depressed, with an arched and wavy margin; not developing a central perforation; egg-yolk yellow to orange-yellow or orange; bald and often somewhat waxy; dry or slightly moist.

-Undersurface: With well developed false gills that run down the stem; colored like the cap.
+Undersurface: With well developed false gills that run down the stem and are distantly spaced; colored like the cap or slightly paler.

-Stem: 15-40 mm long; 1-7 mm wide; slender; equal or tapering slightly to base; becoming hollow; colored like the cap or paler.
+Stem: 10-40 mm long; 1-3 mm wide; slender; equal or tapering slightly to base; becoming hollow; bald; colored like the cap or paler.

 Chemical Reactions: Iron salts negative on flesh and undersurface.